 Recoupment Upon Certain Other Events

 Notwithstanding the foregoing, if the Chief Executive Officer or, in the case of the Chief Executive Officer’s compensation, the Chief Financial Officer in consultation with the General Counsel (the “Authorized Officers”), determine that any employee has received more compensation (whether cash or equity related) for the relevant fiscal year than would have been paid had such compensation been calculated without accounting, clerical, administrative, mathematical or other error, the employee shall reimburse the Company the after-tax difference between (a) the payment or grant made to the named executive officer and (b) the payment or grant that would have been made to the named executive officer based on an accurate calculation of such payment.
-In the case of the foregoing, the Authorized Officers need not determine that such employee’s conduct was directly attributable to the accounting, clerical, administrative, mathematical or other error, and such policy applies whether or not the inaccuracy or error was caused by any intentional misconduct.
+In the case of the foregoing, the Authorized Officers need not determine that such employee’s conduct was directly attributable to the accounting, clerical, administrative, mathematical or other error,

 As described above, the Company may seek recovery of compensation (whether cash or equity related) (as applicable, the “Recoupment Amount”) from any of the following sources: compensation or other payments due to the employee from the Company, as permitted by law, prior incentive compensation payments, future payments of incentive compensation, cancellation of outstanding equity awards, future equity awards, gains realized on the exercise of stock options and gains realized upon the subsequent sale of vested stock and shares acquired on the exercise of stock options or the payout of performance share units.
 Application of the Policy does not preclude the Company from taking any other action to enforce an employee’s obligations to the Company, including termination of employment or institution of civil or criminal proceedings.